-- If the audio jack stopped working, you can bid your favorite tracks farewell.
+- If your device's audio jack stopped working, you might forget about your newest headphones.

-- But you don't have to - check out some easy fixes to restore your laptop's sound capacities to former glory in no time.
+- But before that, check out these easy fixes to restore your laptop's sound capacities.

 - Explore our Audio Troubleshooting Hub for more handy solutions to sharpen your sound.

-- Feel free to browse through our Tech Guides as well and get all the PC tips you'll ever need in one place.
+- Feel free to browse through our Tech Guides and get all the PC tips you'll ever need in one place.

 The audio jack is the connector point between audio devices and PC.
 However, that can sometimes suddenly stop working.

 When that happens, connected headphones and speakers will have no sound.
 So if the headphone jack stopped working or the speaker jack is not working, this is how you can fix it.